vadim-sartakov/common-tools/README.md

 - `match(regex, message)`.
 Tests provided string against regular expression.
 Could be string or plain js regex object.
 - `min(value, message)`.
 Checks if value is less than or equal to the provided one.
 Value could be number, date, string or array (lengths are compared).
 - `max(value, message)`.
 Checks if value is more than or equal to provided one.
 Args the same as of `min` validator.
-- `array(reducer, reducerInitialValue, validator, childrenProperty)`.
-- `unique(comparator, message, childrenProperty)`.
+- `uniqueArrayItem(comparator, message, childrenProperty)`.
 Compares array elements utilizing provided comparator.
 If no comparator specified, then simple `===` will be used.
 If `childrenProperty` is specified, then processing goes recursively.

 #### Simple elements